-Stories in Why are young people protesting in Thailand?
+Stories about Why are young people protesting in Thailand?

 "It’s time for us to rise up for a better future not just for ourselves, but also for the generations to come.”